 1. My check engine light came on, what should I do?

-If the car is running fine, then make sure the gas cap is present, properly installed and tight.
-If it is not, install the gas cap properly, give it about a week and see if the light resets.
-If the gas cap is installed properly, call us for an appointment as soon as possible to diagnose why the check engine light is on.
 A check engine light is a malfunction indicator telling us that something is wrong in the fuel, ignition, emissions or fuel tank evaporative system.
-It is usually something that should be looked at right away but not so critical that the car should be towed.
+It is usually something that should be looked at right away, especially if the light is flashing.
 Please note that the check engine light is different from a service reminder light, which is tripped by the odometer and indicates a mileage interval has lapsed since the light was reset at the last major service.
-This light indicates that it is time for routine maintenance.
-Please call us so we can schedule this maintenance at your convenience.

 2. My oil light is on, what should I do?